 The video below shows three years of construction, as captured in time-lapse footage:

 About the New Security Checkpoints Project

-The New Security Checkpoints will be conveniently located between National Hall and walkways from the Metrorail station and parking garages.
-Upon activation, the new 50,000 square-foot checkpoints will expand screening capacity and create a seamless, free-flowing environment between Terminal B/C (Gates 10-45) and the new 14-gate concourse (Gates 46-59).
+The New Security Checkpoints are conveniently located between National Hall and walkways from the Metrorail station and parking garages.
+The new 50,000 square-foot checkpoints expanded screening capacity and created a seamless, free-flowing environment between Terminal B/C (Gates 10-45) and the new 14-gate concourse (Gates 46-59).

-By relocating the existing security checkpoints, passengers will be able to move freely between gate areas and enjoy all the amenities the airport offers without having to be re-screened.
-The resulting terminal reconfiguration will provide passengers an improved post-security experience — alleviating gate area congestion while expanding access to a variety of shopping, dining and seating options.
+After clearing the new checkpoints, passengers are able to move freely between gate areas and enjoy all the amenities the airport offers without having to be re-screened.
+The resulting terminal reconfiguration provides passengers an improved post-security experience — alleviating gate area congestion while expanding access to a variety of shopping, dining and seating options.

-When Project Journey is completed, two new 50,000-square-foot buildings with security checkpoints will replace three smaller checkpoints currently serving Terminal B/C - increasing the post-security space to include all of National Hall and its premier shops and restaurants for ticketed travelers.
-In addition, ticketed passengers will be able to move freely between Gates 10 and 59.
-This includes a new 14-gate concourse that replaced Gate 35X – ending the need for travelers to ride buses to board regional jets parked outside.
-New concourse amenities include jetbridges, holdrooms, mother's care rooms, concessions, an indoor pet relief area and an American Airlines Admirals Club lounge.
+Under the Project Journey construction program, two new 50,000-square-foot security checkpoint buildings serving Gates 10-59 replaced three smaller checkpoints – increasing the post-security space to include all of National Hall and its premier shops and restaurants for ticketed travelers.
+In addition, a new 14-gate concourse replaced Gate 35X – ending the need for travelers to ride buses to board regional jets parked outside.
+New concourse amenities include jetbridges, holdrooms, mother's care rooms, concessions, an indoor pet relief area and an American Airlines Admirals Club lounge.e.

 More renderings can be seen here.